ajjajjajjajj/dsa4264-lta-geospatial/Technical Report.md

 #### Merged Analysis

 Given the primary and secondary method, we tried to fit in a scoring system that enable us to accurately rank and identify parallel routes.
-Hence, on top of `Weighted_Average_Score`, we looked at following additional parameters:
+Overall, we looked at the following parameters to determine the final score:

 * **Max_Consecutive_Segments**: Indicates the number of consecutive stations on the route, aiding in the assessment of connectivity and coverage.
 * **Weighted_Average_Score**: Based on parallel routes, this score provides insights into overlapping services and potential redundancies.